Light and airy is nice, but using shadows in photos is exciting!

 Whereas the hard light of bright sunshine can be very unflattering on (less than perfect) skin, especially when combined with a direction that’s not suitable.

-Further reading: Why natural light photographers need to know about light quality
+Further reading: Why photographers need to know about light quality

 To further soften shadows in portrait photography diffusers and reflectors are often used.

 When using natural light outdoors, subjects are placed in the shade to diffuse the hard light of direct sun.
-They might be positioned with their backs to the sun, so that their faces aren’t in direct light, which avoids the high contrast of highlights and shadows.
+When there’s no shade around, they could be positioned with their backs to the sun, so that their faces aren’t in direct light, which avoids the high contrast of highlights and shadows.

 Studio photographers often use several layers of diffusion on lighting to soften the light and therefore the shadows.